-Northland is a narrow peninsula, about 330 kilometres long from Auckland to Cape Rēinga.
-Of this, 265 kilometres (including the Aupōuri Peninsula) lie within Northland’s regional and administrative boundaries.
+Northland is a narrow peninsula, stretching about 330 kilometres from Auckland to Cape Rēinga.
+Of this, 265 kilometres (including the Aupōuri Peninsula) is within Northland’s administrative boundaries.

 Coastal and inland waters

 The coastline, about 1,700 kilometres long, is the most distinctive feature.
-The straight western coastline is indented with several extensive, shallow harbours.
-The largest are those of Kaipara and Hokianga.
+The straight western coastline is indented by several extensive, shallow harbours, the largest being Kaipara and Hokianga.
 The east coast has an irregular outline, with rocky headlands, deep-water harbours, and sheltered, sandy bays and beaches.
-Numerous islands lie off the coast.
-The main groups are the Hen and Chickens, Poor Knights and Cavalli islands, and the Bay of Islands is named for its sprinkling of 150 islands.
+Numerous islands lie off the east coast.
+The main groups are the Hen and Chickens (Taranga and Marotiri), Poor Knights (Tawhiti Rahi and Aorangi) and Cavalli islands.
+The Bay of Islands is named for its sprinkling of 150 islands.

 Rivers and streams dissect the land.
 Many are short, with small catchments.
-Intense rainfall causes flash floods, while prolonged dry spells stem the flow in smaller rivers.
-There are several small, shallow lakes, man-made or formed by dune or volcanic activity.
+Intense rainfall causes flash floods, while prolonged summer dry spells reduce the flow in smaller rivers.
+There are several small, shallow lakes, of human construction or formed by dune or volcanic activity.